ossf/tac/process/templates/SIG_NAME_sandbox_stage.md

   * Link to relevant documentation.

 ### List of interested individuals
-The SIG have a minimum of two maintainers with different organizational affiliations.
+The SIG have a minimum of 3 members with 2 different organizational affiliations.
   * "name, affiliation, GitHub ID"

 ### Governing Body